sai-aneesh/3D-Object-Detection-and-Tracking/README.md

 method, track scoring and track management (initialization, confirmation, deletion), gating and field-of-view evaluation.

-For a full description of the project and setup instruction please see the [original README.md](README_original.md)

 Answers to the project questions are in [writeup.md](writeup.md)

 Stucture of the Project: